Eric Monti

+Career

 Monti was born in Pekin, Illinois.
 He started caddying at age 6, and was one of six golfing brothers.
 He turned professional in 1943.
 He moved to Los Angeles with his wife in the mid-1940s, and began play on the PGA Tour in the late 1940s, winning three times.
-His best finish in a major championship was T6 at the 1961 U.S. Open.
+His best finish in a major championship was T-6 at the 1961 U.S. Open.

 Like most golfers of his generation, Monti earned his living primarily as a club pro.
 He initially worked at the Los Angeles Country Club before being hired as an assistant pro to George Fazio at Hillcrest Country Club.
 In 1955, he became head pro at Hillcrest and developed a reputation as the teacher to the stars.
 Henry Fonda, Burt Lancaster, Danny Thomas, Dinah Shore, Danny Kaye, and Jack Benny were among the famous Hollywood celebrities he instructed.
 He worked at Hillcrest for 45 years before retiring in 1990.

+Personal life

-Monti died at his home in Laguna Woods, California of prostate cancer at the age of 91.
-His wife, Evelyn, died in 2006.
+In 2009, Monti died at his home in Laguna Woods, California of prostate cancer at the age of 91.
+His wife, Evelyn, predeceased him in 2006.